Special Foot Care for Diabetes

 called diabetic foot can land you in the hospital.
 This condition makes up about 1

 in 4 hospital stays in people with diabetes.
-Foot sores (ulcers) are another problem
+Diabetic foot means a foot sore (ulcer)

-Fortunately, you can often prevent these serious wounds by looking at your feet every
+often prevent these serious wounds by looking at your feet every day.

 Here's what you can do to help prevent foot problems: